gvwilson/sensibleadventures/cloudherd/new.md

 of their way.
 "Hurry up!"
 Grappa Gas shouted, waving urgently.

 The soldiers who had gone back to the large tent struggled toward the cloud, each with a heavy canvas-wrapped bundle on his shoulder.
-Everything might have been all right if a cougar hadn't chosen that moment to step out of the trees.
+As they made their way through the camp, a cougar stepped out of the trees.
 Catching sight of it, the soldier at the end of the line snatched a branch out of the fire and waved it, shouting, "Hah!
 Get back!
 Hah!"

 "Oh no," Granna Fee breathed.
 Beside her, Grappa Gas swore fiercely and yanked his slingshot out of his belt.
 In one smooth motion he